The Show Must Go On!

 - If you enter three or more times, you’ll need to judge at least 3 times

-There are typically 6-9 opportunities to judge other chapters’ entries during the year (we call them Rounds) and all entrants are notified via email when it’s time.
+There are typically 6-9 opportunities to judge other chapters’ entries during the year and all entrants are notified via email at that time.
+Also, judging availabilities are displayed in your membership dashboard as they occur.

 What’s the time commitment for judging?
 30 minutes to 2 hours, depending on the category; judging can be done anywhere you have a computer; it’s all online.